-From the minute you press the control button on your handy remote control, you'll be amazed at how this door functions.
+From the minute you press the control button or your handy remote control, you'll be amazed at how this door functions.
 It's everything you want it to be and more.

 The unit has all the bells and whistles and comes with single or 3-phase electrical components.
 Easy to read psi pressure gauge, service filter and fluid temp gauges let you know that the door is always working properly and at full capacity.
 Everything is in one compact hydraulic pump unit powered by 2, 3, 5 or 10 horsepower motors to safely lift even the smallest or heaviest doors and seal them tightly.

-The Schweiss Safety Advantage allows the door to lock up and down or safely lower or raise your door in case of electrical failure.
-Each unit comes with a standard tractor hydraulic hookup, lower the door at any time; very handy for agricultural or industrial applications.
-Special designed built-in manual override allows the operator to lower the door in case of a power outage.
+Schweiss Safety Advantages allow the door to lock up and down or safely lower or raise your door in case of electrical failure.
+Each unit comes with a standard tractor hydraulic hookup, lower the door at any time, very handy for agricultural or industrial applications.
+Specially designed built-in manual override allows the operator to lower the door in case of a power outage.
 Battery backup features which use a DC battery or drill to operate the door in either direction in case of an emergency, giving you a superior backup system for your door and peace of mind.

-Over the years Schweiss factory engineers rolled together customer comments, combined with high-tech design knowledge and experience to come out with perfection in a compact pump unit ready to be mounted anywhere you want it.
+Over the years Schweiss factory engineers rolled together customer comments, combined with high-tech design knowledge and experience to come out with perfection!
+Perfection in a compact pump unit ready to be mounted anywhere you want it.

 Hydraulic doors are large in size and just like an airplane wing, the doorframe flexes during operation.
 The hydraulic cylinders on each side of the doorway are connected to the doorframe and the building using spherical bearings.
 The spherical bearings accommodate the flexibility of the doorframe while at the same time allowing the cylinders to raise and lower the door without binding on the hydraulic cylinder pins and brackets.
 Spherical Bearings on both ends of the cylinder allow the cylinders to stay straight through the full range of motion.